About UsGood Child Development Center

 If we do our job right, we prepare our children to be part of a vibrant community in Milford that they will nurture and grow over time.
 We will be a representation of Milford’s core values, being one piece, but a significant piece of the Good Community of Milford.

-The mission of Good Child Development Center is to provide a safe, nurturing and educational environment, using a global approach.
+The mission of Good Child Development Center is to provide a learning and developmental environment, using a global approach.
 This philosophy integrates the child, the family and the community.

 In 1968, the people of Wildermere Beach Congregational Church started developing the idea of opening a childcare center for the disadvantaged families living in the church’s neighborhood.
 They gave the center the name Good Shepherd Day Care Center, which opened in 1969.